-When planning a trip around Ireland, Dublin, Killarney, Belfast & Adare are often the destinations of choice.
-Although these are all beautiful places with lots to see and do, Ireland also has much more to offer.
-Let us introduce you to the lesser known, but equally as beautiful North-West coast of Ireland.
+When planning to travel around Ireland, Dublin, Killarney, Belfast & Adare are often the destinations of choice.
+Although these are all beautiful places with lots to see and do, Ireland also

-The North-West coast, County Sligo (Yeats’ County) and County Donegal makes up part of the Wild Atlantic Way.
-The area boasts two beautiful lakeside properties; the five-star Solis Lough Eske Castle and four-star Harvey’s Point.
-Both properties are located within a short distance from each other.
-They offer incredibly spacious bedrooms, ample meeting and event space and beautiful restaurants overlooking the secluded surrounding scenery.
+The North-West coast, County Sligo (Yeats’ County), and County Donegal make up part of the Wild Atlantic Way.
+The area boasts two beautiful lakeside properties; the five-star Solis Lough Eske Castle and the four-star Harvey’s Point.
+Additionally, both properties are located within a short distance from each other.
+They offer incredibly spacious bedrooms, ample meeting and event space, and beautiful restaurants overlooking the secluded surrounding scenery.

 Donegal is renowned for its scenery.
-Home to one of the highest and finest marine cliffs in Europe, measuring two and half times taller than the famous Cliffs of Moher, Slieve League cliffs are a must see on any trip to Donegal.
+It is home to one of the highest and finest marine cliffs in Europe.
+Additionally, it measures two and half times taller than the famous Cliffs of Moher.
+Furthermore, Slieve League cliffs are a must see on any trip to Donegal.
 Slieve League can only be accessed by mini-coach.
-The small winding roads on approach are encircled by small cottages, green fields, small stone walls and sheep – exactly what you imagine finding in Ireland!
+The small winding roads on approach are encircled by small cottages, green fields, small stone walls and sheep.
+This is exactly what you imagine finding in Ireland!

 With the wild Atlantic waves crashing against the coastline, Sligo and Donegal are also popular destinations for surfing and water-based activities and home to some of the finest and most beautiful beaches in Ireland.
 Sea-weed foraging is also another great activity available along the coastline.
 Taste, learn and discover the many health benefits of the different types of seaweed available along the coastline.

-Alongside all of the above, the North-west coast of Ireland also has some fantastic restaurants, pubs and local independent traders who love to welcome new visitors.
-Tweed and weaving shops are dotted across Donegal and are so welcoming to groups for demonstrations.
+Alongside all of the above, the North-west coast of Ireland also has some fantastic restaurants, pubs and local independent traders.
+Moreover, tweed and weaving shops are dotted across Donegal and are so welcoming to groups for demonstrations.

-It has never been easier to visit these parts of the country and this is the perfect opportunity to enjoy an authentic and unique experience in lesser known Ireland.
+It has never been easier to visit these parts of the country.
+This is the perfect opportunity to enjoy an authentic and unique experience in lesser known Ireland.